00JMB/Active-Directory-Infrastructure-Setup-Configure-a-Domain-Controller-as-a-DNS-Server/README.md

-# Active Directory Infrastructure: Setting up a Domain Controller as a DNS Server With a Client
+<h1>Active Directory Infrastructure: Setting up a Domain Controller as a DNS Server With a Client</h1>

 ## 📌 Environments and Technologies Used